-where $\gamma>0$, measures the effect of rotation and $\beta\neq 0$ reflects the type of dispersion of the media.

-(\ref{1.01}) was proposed by Ostrovsky in \cite{O} as a model for weakly nonlinear long waves in a rotating liquid, by taking into account of the Coriolis force, to describe the propagation of surface waves in the ocean in a rotating frame of reference.
-When $\beta<0$, (\ref{1.01}) has negative dispersion and describes surface and internal waves in the ocean and surface waves in a shallow channel with an uneven bottom.
-When $\beta>0$, (\ref{1.01}) has positive dispersion and describes capillary waves on the surface of liquid or for oblique magneto-acoustic waves \cite{Be,GaSt,GiGrSt}.
-When $\gamma = 0$, (\ref{1.02}) reduces to the Korteweg-de Vries equation which has been investigated by many authors, for instance, see \cite{B, Bourgain-GAFA93,Bou,KPV,KPV1991,KPV1993,KPV19931,KPV0,CKSTT}.
-Guo \cite{G} and Kishimoto \cite{Kis} proved that the Cauchy problem for the KdV equation is globally wellposed in $H^{-3/4}(\R)$ with the aid of the $I$-method and the modified Besov spaces.
-Obviously, (\ref{1.01}) can be written in the form
+where $u$ represents the free surface of a liquid and the positive parameter $\gamma$ measures the effect of rotation.
+This equation (\ref{1.01}) was proposed by Ostrovsky \cite{O} as a model for weakly nonlinear long waves in a rotating liquid, by taking into account of the Coriolis force.
+It describes the propagation of surface waves in the ocean in a rotating frame of reference.
+In fact, $\beta$ determines the type of dispersion, more precisely, $\beta<0$ (negative dispersion) for surface and internal waves in the ocean or surface waves in a shallow channel with an uneven bottom, and $\beta>0$ (positive dispersion) for capillary waves on the surface of a liquid or for oblique magneto-acoustic waves in plasma \cite{Be,GaSt,GiGrSt,Gri,L1981,S1981,S1986}).